folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Kendrick seems to be expressing the idea that he and other true artists face increasingly difficult struggles and trials as they become increasingly famous and visible to the public.

-* This line expresses a similar idea and ethos to the Notorious B.I.G., Ma$e and Diddy’s famous song “Mo’ Money, Mo’ Problems”
+* This line expresses a similar idea and ethos to The Notorious B.I.G., Ma$e, and Diddy’s famous song “Mo’ Money, Mo’ Problems.”

   * *I don't know what they want from me
   It's like **the more money we come across
   The more problems we see***

-* The challenge of being tried spiritually seems to be one of the main reasons that Kendrick is "not enthused to drop" a new album, since droping a new album will only increase his visibility and his trials.
+* The challenge of being tried spiritually seems to be one of the main reasons that Kendrick is "not enthused to drop" a new album since dropping a new album will only increase his visibility and his trials.

-* The idea of increased spiritually trials coming after increased visibility is also illustrated in Gospel accounts which describe how Jesus was tried by the ["devil" / "satan" / "false accusers" / "diabolical one"] immediately after God the Father opened the skies, spoke audibly to declare that Jesus was his "beloved son" and  sent the Holy Spirit in the visible form of a dove to show that Jesus is the anointed king (aka the Christ) over God's people.
+* The idea of increased spiritual trials coming after increased visibility is also illustrated in Gospel accounts, which describe how Jesus was led into the desert wilderness to be tested and tried by the ["devil" / "satan" / "false accuser" / "diabolical one"] immediately after God the Father opened the skies, spoke audibly to declare that Jesus was his "beloved son," and sent the Holy Spirit in the visible form of a dove to show that Jesus is the anointed king (aka the Christ) over God's people.

-  * ***After Jesus was baptized**, he came up immediately from the water; and behold, the **skies were opened**, and he **saw the Spirit of God descending as a dove and settling on Him**, and behold, a voice from the skies said, “This is My beloved Son, with whom I am well pleased.” **Then Jesus was led up by the Spirit into the wilderness to be tested by the devil**.*
+  * ***After Jesus was baptized**, he came up immediately from the water; and behold, the **skies were opened**, and he **saw the Spirit of God descending as a dove and settling on Him**, and behold, a voice from the skies said, “This is My beloved Son, with whom I am well pleased.” **Then Jesus was led up by the Spirit into the wilderness to be tested by the devil**.
+When he had **fasted forty days and forty nights, he was hungry** afterward. **The tester came and said to him**, “If you are the Son of God, command that these stones become bread.”*
-  -Matthew 3:16-4:1
+  -Matthew 3:16-4:2

+* The New Testament story of Jesus being spiritually tried and tested in the desert wilderness for forty days after passing through the waters of baptism intentionally mirrors the Old Testament story of the Israelites, who were tried and tested in the desert wilderness for forty years after passing through the waters of the Red Sea during their escape from slavery.

+* In his farewell speech to the Israelites in Deuteronomy, Moses specifically reminds the Israelites that God was the one who defeated Pharaoh, freed the Israelites from slavery, and led them into the wilderness in order to test them so that they would remain humble and not become proud even when they became successful.

+  * *You shall remember all the way which **the LORD your God has led you in the wilderness these forty years, in order to humble you, putting you to the test, to know what was in your heart, whether you would keep His commandments or not**.
+And He humbled you and let you go hungry, and fed you with the manna which you did not know, nor did your fathers know, **in order to make you understand that man shall not live on bread alone, but man shall live on everything that comes out of the mouth of the Lord**.
+Your clothing did not wear out on you, nor did your foot swell these forty years.
+So you are to **know in your heart that the Lord your God was disciplining you just as a man disciplines his son**.
+Therefore, you shall keep the commandments of the Lord your God, to walk in His ways and to fear Him. **For the LORD your God is bringing you into a good land**, a land of streams of water, of fountains and springs, flowing out in valleys and hills; a land of wheat and barley, of vines, fig trees, and pomegranates, a land of olive oil and honey; a land where you will eat food without shortage, in which you will not lack anything; a land whose stones are iron, and out of whose hills you can dig copper.
+When you have eaten and are satisfied, you shall bless the Lord your God for the good land which He has given you.

+  Be careful that you do not forget the Lord your God by failing to keep His commandments, His ordinances, and His statutes which I am commanding you today; **otherwise, when you eat and are satisfied**, and you build good houses and live in them, and when your herds and your flocks increase, and your silver and gold increase, and everything that you have increases, **then your heart will become proud and you will forget the LORD your God who brought you out of the land of Egypt, out of the house of slavery; He who led you through the great and terrible wilderness**, with its fiery serpents and scorpions, and its thirsty ground where there was no water; He who brought water for you out of the rock of flint. **In the wilderness it was He who fed you manna** which your fathers did not know, **in order to humble you and in order to put you to the test, to do good for you in the end**.
+Otherwise, you may say in your heart, ‘My power and the strength of my hand made me this wealth.’
+But you are to **remember the LORD your God, for it is He who is giving you power to make wealth**, in order to confirm His covenant which He swore to your fathers, as it is this day.*

+  -Deuteronomy 8:2-18

+* In the case of both Jesus and the Israelites, the visibility of being uplifted by God led directly to spiritual trials that were meant to prepare them to have the right attitude and mindset about any future exaltation.

 {{< /details >}}